espocrm/documentation/docs/user-guide/reports.md

 The order of side panels can be customized at Layout Manager > Side Panels (Detail).

-The order of bottom panels can be customized at Layout Manager > Bottom Panels (since v5.9.0).
+The order of bottom panels can be customized at Layout Manager > Bottom Panels.

 The report panel shows results related to the record that is viewed.
 The first found relationship is used.
-If the report has an appropriate runtime filter, then it will be used to restrict results.
-The runtime filter must be a field of link, link-multiple or link-parent type.
+If the report has an appropriate runtime filter, then it will be used to filter report results.
+The runtime filter must be a field of a link, link-multiple or link-parent type.

 ## See also